Compare and save on travel insurance for Pakistan with theidol.com

 Here are some things you should know before you go to Pakistan:

-The FCO advises against all travel to several areas within Pakistan.
+The FCDO advises against all travel to several areas within Pakistan.
 If you travel to these areas, it’s unlikely that you’ll be covered under your travel insurance policy

 Protest could happen anytime, anywhere in Pakistan.
 Avoid public demonstrations, public events and large crowds